CloudiFacturing/cfpy/README.md

   CloudFlow HPC client
 * `clfpy.WfmClient`: Client for interacting with the workflow manager (does not yet expose the full WFM functionality)
+* `clfpy.ServicesClient`: Client for automatic service deployment. _Requires
+  Docker to be installed!_

 ## Requirements
 Requires Python 2.7 or Python 3.x.

+For the `clfpy.ServicesClient`, Docker must be installed as well and the Docker CLI must be available under the `docker` command.

 ## Installation
 `clfpy` can be installed from the Python Package Index using pip: